£259m bid - but will Mbappe move to Saudi Arabia?

 The French club have now given Al-Hilal, one of four clubs owned by Saudi Arabia's Public Investment Fund, permission to speak to Mbappe.

-So is Mbappe going to Saudi?
+So is Mbappe going to Saudi and what could his wages be at Al-Hilal?

-French football journalist Lisa Leroux believes the £259m offer proves Mbappe "really is a once in a generation player" but "he won't go, for him it's more than just about the money".
+French football journalist Lisa Leroux believes the £259m offer proves Mbappe "really is a once in a generation player" but that "he won't go, for him it's more than just about the money".

+If he moved to Saudi, Mbappe would likely become the highest paid player in football, eclipsing the reported £177m-a year-earned by Portugal captain Cristiano Ronaldo at Al Nassr after his move from Manchester United in December.

+It has been reported that Mbappe could earn close to 700m euros (£602m) a year with commercial arrangements and image rights on top of his salary.

-"No player has ever been offered this salary in football, and I think even in sporting history for one year," she said.
-"The salary that he would be getting would just be historic and out of this world."
+"No player has ever been offered this salary in football, and I think even in sporting history for one year," Leroux said.
+"The salary that he would be getting would just be historic and out of this world.

+"It would be about 59m euros a month, almost 2m euros a day."

 French football expert Julien Laurens agrees and says Mbappe will not go to Saudi.